 Sign up below to receive my free net worth template and my latest content updates.

 Don’t get a panic attack if your net worth is negative.

 That’s ok – and it’s actually pretty typical if you’re in your 20’s or even in your early 30’s, just because we have student debt, credit card debt, mortgage debt, car debt, etc. to offset our assets.

 Now it’s time to add your net worth together.

-Now that you have a rough picture of your net worth, it’s time to determine where you want to be in X amount of years (and if your goal is to be a millionaire by 35, then that would be your net worth goal).
+Now that you have a rough picture of your net worth, it’s time to determine where you want to be in X amount of years.

-Now that we have an overarching goal – which can be a little overwhelming – it’s time to break down this overarching goal into smaller, more actionable goals.
+Now that you have an overarching goal, it’s time to break it down into smaller, more actionable goals.